-In addition, he treats Camilla in such a poor manner yet continues to pursue her because she is all that he has.
-We’re not introduced to any of his friends, for which we can only assume don’t exist, and rarely his acquaintances.
+In addition, he treats Camilla in such a poor manner yet continues to pursue her.
+This is because she is all that he has.
+We’re not introduced to any of his friends, for which we can only assume don’t exist, and rarely his acquaintances

 To inspire thoughts of romance within the reader is the beginning signs of a great book as long as the prose is wonderfully majestic, painting an excellent scene of 1930’s Downtown Los Angeles; with its ‘dive bars, cheap restaurants, and Filipino Dance Halls’.
 All of these characteristics help to bring the environment to life.
 Suddenly the world around Arturo feels both real and lived in.

 I wouldn’t call this book an outright tragedy in the way I would Macbeth or Romeo and Juliet, mainly due to its somewhat contrasting light-hearted fun.
 Most of this fun though seems to be pointed at Arturo himself, which helps to take any tension away from the reader and ease any awkward or uncomfortable moments, such as the racial slurs, or the ill-judged decisions made on his part.